Headless commerce: Coupled e-commerce vs headless e-commerce

-Headless commerce is distinct from coupled, traditional or “monolithic” e-commerce in that the former relies on a front-end and back-end that function together and the latter comprises solely a back-end which communicates with front-ends via APIs.
+Headless commerce is distinct from coupled, traditional or “monolithic” e-commerce in that the latter relies on a front-end and back-end that function together and the former comprises solely a back-end which communicates with front-ends via APIs.

-Headless commerce platforms offer advantages over traditional e-commerce platforms in that changes to data and functionality only need to be made in a single back-end, with all front-ends then having immediate access to those changes.
+Headless commerce platforms offer several advantages over traditional e-commerce platforms, in that changes to data and functionality only need to be made in a single back-end, with all front-ends then having immediate access to those changes.
 Likewise, each front-end can then be changed and deployed without impacting the back-end.
 Another difference is that many traditional e-commerce platforms come with predefined front-end templates or customization, whereas headless commerce can power any front-end via APIs.

 Headless commerce platforms require more work and customization than traditional platforms and are often not suitable for smaller businesses.
 Such platforms lack predesigned templates and do not provide all-in-one solutions.
 Headless commerce platforms also require developers to build or buy a separate front-end.

 Headless commerce may be preferred from a quality assurance perspective, as traditional e-commerce platforms face a higher risk of making changes that could disrupt operations, since the front end and back end are coupled.
 Because headless commerce communicates with the front-end via APIs and there is no code intertwined with the backend database that stores content, frontend developers can adapt endpoint layout as needed with no disruptions to the customer experience.